Take our PAD Risk Assessment now: TAKE THE QUIZ

 PAD symptoms tend to reduce or stop completely when you are at rest.
 Many people who have symptomatic PAD refrain from exercising or moving around because this feeling of fatigue, heaviness, or pain deters them from being active.

-Why Conditions Like PAD Are Often Ignored
+Why Conditions Like PAD and DVT Are Often Ignored

-At USA Vascular Centers, our accomplished vascular doctors are highly skilled in diagnosing PAD.
+At USA Vascular Centers, our vascular doctors are highly skilled in diagnosing PAD.
 They use two diagnostic tests to detect the presence of atherosclerosis in the vascular system: an ankle-brachial index (ABI) test or an angiogram.

-During an ABI test, your doctor will take the blood pressure in your foot and in your arm and then compare the two.
 An angiogram involves injecting contrast dye into your vascular system through a tiny incision in the groin.
-Using X-ray imaging and the contrast dye, your vascular doctor can detect blockages in your arteries.
+Using X-ray imaging and contrast dye, your vascular doctor can detect blockages in your arteries.

 If your doctor determines that you have PAD, they may recommend lifestyle changes to help slow the progression of the disease.
 In some cases, advanced treatment will be necessary to help improve your quality of life and reduce the risk of PAD-related complications.